Sorry, you need to enable JavaScript to visit this website.

 There is no recurring top-level public programme aimed at helping young people orientate themselves towards green consumption or production patterns.
 However, the Ministry of Higher Education and Science has launched a couple of challenges in higher education institutions: Open Innovation X and Green Challenge.

 In 2019, the Minister for Higher Education and Science launched the Green Challenge.
-The challenge runs from mid-2020 to August 2023, and it is possible for all scientists, including young scholars, employed at a public research institution to participate.
+The challenge ran from mid-2020 to August 2023, and it was possible for all scientists, including young scholars, employed at a public research institution to participate.
 The challenge asks three questions:

 • How can we turn CO2 into a resource?